 Soybeans and menopausal hot flushes

-Due to their phytoestrogen content, soybeans are thought to be of some health benefit to menopausal women.
-Women in Japan and China, who tend to have soy-rich diets, typically have fewer hot flushes during menopause than their Western counterparts (who tend to have meat-rich diets).
+Due to their phytoestrogen content, it has been thought that soy can reduce menopausal symptoms, such as hot flushes.
+This is due to the observation that Asian women tend to have soy-rich diets and typically have fewer hot flushes during menopause than their Western counterparts (who tend to have meat-rich diets).
+However, recent studies have found little effect on a soy-rich diet or supplementation.

 It is thought that a soy-rich diet helps reduce menopausal symptoms such as hot flushes, because the phytoestrogens act like a mild form of hormone replacement therapy (HRT).
 Measured reductions in the rate of hot flushes associated with soy consumption vary from 1.9 per cent to 45 per cent.